Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

-After a long days work the only thing I want to do is bath the kids and read to them.
+After a long day’s work, the only thing I want to do is bathe the kids and read to them.

-And some nights, whether it’s an official date night or just a drive to the store all I want to do in ride in the car with my husband with no kids around.
+And some nights, whether it’s an official date night or just a drive to the store all I want to do is ride in the car with my husband with no kids around.

 It all just depends on what’s needed at the time.

-It’s important to remember that home management, organization and planning is to help free up time so as a family you can play games, watch a movie, go for a walk or just sit around and have meaningful conversation with each other.
+It’s important to remember that home management, organization, and planning are to help free up time so as a family you can play games, watch a movie, go for a walk or just sit around and have meaningful conversations with each other.